wilfredinni/javascript-cheatsheet/README.md

 let extractStr = "Extract the word 'coding' from this string.";
 let codingRegex = /coding/;
 let result = extractStr.match(codingRegex);

+// Search and replace
+let wrongText = "The sky is silver.";
+let silverRegex = /silver/;
+wrongText.replace(silverRegex, "blue"); // Returns "The sky is blue."

 // search for multiple patterns using the alternation or OR operator: |
 let petString = "James has a pet cat.";